graphgeeks-lab/baml-for-graph-101/README.md

 The steps are as follows:

 1. Sketch a schema for the knowledge graph.
-2. Use a series of BAML functions to prompt an LLM to extract structured data from the raw articles.
+2. BAML pipeline 1: Extract structured data from the raw articles.
     - Function 1: Classify a news article as either a merger, acquisition, or neither.
     - Function 2: Extract the information from articles that are about mergers into `data/mergers.json`.
     - Function 3: Extract the information from articles that are about acquisitions into `data/acquisitions.json`.
     - Function 4: Extract the commodities that are produced by the companies & countries mentioned in the articles.
-3. Create a knowledge graph in Kuzu using the data extracted by the LLMs.
+3. Create knowledge graph: Insert the extracted data into a Kuzu database.
-4. Fix company name extraction quality issues (entity resolution) via a secondary BAML pipeline.
+4. BAML pipeline 2: Fix company name extraction quality issues (entity resolution).
+    - Function 5: Identify whether a company is the same as another company, based on neighbourhood information from the graph.
-5. Query the knowledge graph using Cypher.
+5. Query the knowledge graph using Cypher!

 ### BAML pipeline 1
 The first BAML pipeline is shown in the following diagram.